 M.J.
 J Mallon rated it Four Stars on October 26th 2017

 Ritu Bhathal’s collection of poems is accessible, easy readable poetry that warms the heart and keeps you smiling.
 It would appeal to everyone.
 It’s not high brow, it’s very down to earth, human and touches upon so many topics that readers will relate to – such as the trials and tribulations of bringing up children, family life, and relationships.
 It’s very witty, and made me smile in lots of places.

 The chapter headings give you an excellent indication of the breadth of poems covered:

 Family Rituals, (children, motherhood, being a daughter and sibling, even a few poems about cats!)

 Please visit Jacquie’s Amazon page of website to view all her books.

-An extract from the latest review for Tempted by Mr. Wrong.
+An extract from a recent review for Maggie’s Revenge

 Christy Birmingham, Buy: https://www.amazon.com/Versions-Self-Christy-Birmingham/dp/0994094906 and http://redmundpro.com/book-store/pi/ (less)

 An extract from the most recent review for Versions of the Self

 Sheila rated it 5 stars on March 8th 2017 Goodreads.